For the majority of students, stress is part of everyday life and a normal reaction to the demands of university life.

 Learn some useful techniques to prepare for an exam (pdf, 97KB) so you have the best chance at success.

-Learning services – there are a range of workshops, tuition and online resources available to help strengthen your study skills and build your confidence in class.
+Learning Centre – there are a range of workshops, tuition and online resources available to help strengthen your study skills and build your confidence in class.